-(John 13: 33 to 14:31, R.V.)
+(John 13:33 to 14:31, R.V.)

-33 "Little children, yet a little while I am with you.
-Ye shall seek Me; and as I said unto the Jews, Whither I go, ye can 34 not come; so now I say unto you.
-A new commandment I give unto you, that ye love one another; even as I have loved 35 you, that ye also love one another.
+"LITTLE children, yet a little while I am with you.
+Ye shall seek Me; and as I said unto the Jews, Whither I go, ve can 34 not come; so now I say unto you.
+A new commandment I give unto you, that ye love one another; even as I have loved give unto you, that ye love one another; even as I have loved as you, that ye also love one another.
 By this shall all men know that ye are My disciples, if ye have love one to another.

-36 "Simon Peter saith unto Him, Lord, whither goest Thou?"
-Jesus answered, Whither I go, thou caust not follow Me now; a but thou shall follow alterwards.
+36 "Simon Peter saith unto Him, Lord, whither goest Thou?
+Jesus answered, Whither I go, thou canst not follow Me now;

+37 but thou shalt follow afterwards.
 Peter saith unto Him.
-Lord.
-37 but thou shalt follow afterwards.
-Peter saith unto Him, Lord, why can not I follow Thee even now?
+Lord. why can not I follow Thee even now?
 I will lay down my life 38 for Thee.
 Jesus answereth, Wilt thou lay down thy life for Me?
 Verily, verily, I say unto thee, The cock shall not crow, till thou hast denied Me thrice.